-Himalayan Crystal Salt blocks, which have been repeatedly featured in cooking shows and competitions like 'Iron Chef America' and are increasingly being featured in high-end steak houses, can be used for a number of purposes in your kitchen:
+Himalayan Crystal Salt blocks, which have been repeatedly featured in cooking shows and competitions like 'Iron Chef America' and are increasingly being featured in high-end steak houses, can be used for a number of purposes in your kitchen, cottage, or barbequing area:

 The colours of each block are fairly consistent within each block, but not all blocks have the same colour.
 Block colours vary from a pale yellow/orange, to coral, to some more pink(ish), and some more orangey-brown.
 The images shown are representative, but natural variation will occur.